 Transfer students are those who have attended one or more regionally accredited postsecondary institution(s) since graduating from high school.
 These students may have earned credit transferable to Georgia Southern, but have never attended Georgia Southern as more than a transient.

-Move On When Ready is a state program allowing select high school students to attend college before receiving a high school diploma.
+Dual Enrollment is a state program allowing select high school students to attend college before receiving a high school diploma.
 Georgia Southern allows qualified high school juniors and seniors to participate.

 International students are students who are neither a U.S. citizen nor a U.S. permanent resident.